Pansu pullback and rigidity of mappings between Carnot groups: Complexified Carnot groups

 We finally show that the conclusion of Theorem~\ref{thm_qc_complex_heisenberg_holo_antiholo} does not hold if the assumption that the Pansu derivative is a.e.\ invertible is dropped.
-Identify the first complexified Heisenberg group with $H^\C$ with $\C^3$ via the exponential map.
-Then the standard graded basis of left-invariant holomorphic and antiholomorphic one-forms is given by
+Identify the first complexified Heisenberg group $\H^\C$ with $\C^3$ via the exponential map.
+Then the standard graded basis of left invariant holomorphic and antiholomorphic one-forms is given by